cseanburns/personal_knowledge_mgmt/src/2a-email-management.md

 In Gmail, you can do most of same kinds of things, but you can also:

 - search by email size
-- and exclude emails that do not include certain terms
+- search by emails that do not have certain terms

 Searches are very similar to filters, and in fact, in both Outlook and Gmail, you can save a search as a filter if you find that your search query can be re-used.